drBenway/pixi-vn-wiki/start/tickers.md

 ## Run a succession of Tickers

 <!-- TODO
-remove the ticker if there is no canvas element connected to it.
+remove the ticker if there is no canvas component connected to it.
 -->

 You can run a succession of Tickers.
 This means you can start a list of tokens, so that when one ends the next begins.

-For this you must use the `narration.addTickersSteps` function and pass the alias of the canvas element and an array of tickers.
+For this you must use the `narration.addTickersSteps` function and pass the alias of the canvas component and an array of tickers.

 ```typescript
 canvas.addTickersSteps("alien", [